ERCC Club Rides FAQ Page

 Do you ride on main roads only?

 We try and get on to country lanes as much as possible.
-Our riders tend to know where they are going, so stick to the smoothest, nicest and prettiest routes available.
+Ride leaders tend to know where they are going, so stick to the smoothest, nicest and prettiest routes available.

 How far do I need to be able to cycle before I come out with ERCC?